Israeli public diplomacy in the Gaza war: Ministry of Foreign Affairs and IDF spokespeople

 By October 20, more than a billion exposures to content released by the Israeli Ministry of Foreign Affairs were registered, some of them in Arabic and Persian.
 The IDF also has a partnership in the effort, when a video of horrors "through the eyes of Hamas " published by an IDF spokesperson received six million views on its first day of posting.
-The IDF published many additional videos and many terrorist investigations.
+The IDF published many additional videos and investigations.
 Both the IDF and the Foreign Ministry censored very little in order to cause shock to global viewers in order to prompt them to support Israel.
 The Ministry of Foreign Affairs screened the film documenting the atrocities of Hamas in dozens of Israeli embassies around the world, and continues to do so.

 IDF spokesman Brigadier General Daniel Hagari held a daily briefing for the media, usually in Hebrew and sometimes in English when he presented important information.
 As the war progressed, the IDF spokesman disclosed intelligence information and evidence obtained by the fighters and the operational documentation unit in the field that included several reports and claims of Hamas using civilians and civilian infrastructure as human shields.
 This included videos purporting to show Hamas' use of hospitals for military purposes, and in particular the Shifa Hospital, including Israeli statements of it hosting underground headquarters.

 The supervisor of the international department in Dover was Lt.
 Col. Richard Hecht.
 Under him, Lt.
 Col. Peter Lerner served in the reserves for many months of the war.
 After his release from the reserves, Lerner criticized the performance of the Israeli government in the matter of how it presented information.